-This course will take a theoretical case study examination of interpersonal communication.
+Interpersonal Communication will take a theoretical case study approach to the examination of interpersonal communication.
 Relational issues as they pertain to communication will be examined in depth.
 These issues will include conflict, stages of relationships, power, assertiveness, message analysis, and self-awareness.